brianhoangnhatnguyen/web_development/README.md

 * Variable names can be as long as possible. *(variablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariablevariable)*

+### Datatypes:

+* Number - int, double, float.

+* String - "a" or 'a'.

+* Boolean - true/false.

+* Undefined - no value.

+* Null - empty value (not no value, empty value. which is a value but it's empty).

+* Bigint - large integer.

 ## Git Bash:

 * If the text is *red*, git add .